Medicare Vision Coverage: How to Save Money on Eyeglasses and Exams

 Most private Medicare Advantage plans provide some coverage for glasses and routine vision tests.
 Original Medicare does not.

 Original Medicare does not cover routine vision exams, eyeglasses or contact lenses.
 Lasik surgery isn’t covered either.

-You’re on the hook for the full cost unless you have a separate private vision care policy or secondary insurance like Medicaid.
+You’re on the hook for the full cost unless you have secondary insurance like Medicaid.

 Original Medicare does cover eye care related to illness or injury, including cataract surgery and glaucoma screenings.
 More on that shortly.